Lumu/LumuSDK-iOS/README.md

 -(void)lumuManagerDidStopLumu;
 ```

-By default, the LumuManager will try to start Lumu as soon as you set the delegate property.
-It will also automatically stop and start Lumu when you detach/attach it.
+The LumuManager will try to start communicating with Lumu once you call the ``startLumuManager`` method.
+It will automatically stop and start Lumu when you detach/attach it.
+You can stop the LumuManager by calling the ``stopLumuManager`` method.
-If you would like to manually start and stop Lumu you have to set the ``shouldRecognizeLumu`` property to ``NO``, before you set the delegate property.
-Then you have to use ``startLumuManager`` and ``stopLumuManager`` methods.

 You can convert the light measurement from Lux to Foot-candles with the ``convertToFootCandles: (CGFloat)lux`` method.